zsiggg/MapFood/README.md

-# myapp
+# MapFood

-A new Flutter project.
+A Flutter mobile application that logs locations and reviews of food stalls in Singapore.

 ## Getting Started